agata-anastazja/dependency-checker/README.md

 ```

 ### Assumptions
-Displaying only the main dependencies and not the dev dependencies.
+Displaying the main dependencies and not the dev dependencies.

+### Next steps:
+Fetch error handling - display a server fail page